Quantitative disorder effects in low-dimensional spin systems: Discussion and open problems

 We do not know if these spin models have received attention in the literature.

 Higher-order symmetries reduce the surface tension of finite-range spin systems with smooth energy.
 Specifically, we believe that an analog of Proposition~\ref{propMermW} holds for a spin system having a smooth, finite-range Hamiltonian enjoying a higher-order symmetry of order $k$ with the factor $\ell^{d-2}$ replaced by $\ell^{d-2k-2}$.
-To prove this fact, one may follow the step of Proposition~\ref{propMermW} with the following modifications: \begin{itemize}[leftmargin=*] \item References to $\Psi$ should be replaced by corresponding references to the Hamiltonian. \item The spin wave in equation~\eqref{def.thetaMW} needs to be replaced by a function $\theta$ satisfying $\theta\equiv 0$ on $\Zd\setminus 2\Lambda$, $\theta\equiv \pi$ in $2\Lambda$ and all discrete derivatives of order $k+1$ of $\psi$ are uniformly bounded by $C_{k+1}\ell^{-(k+1)}$.
+To prove this fact, one may follow the steps of Proposition~\ref{propMermW} with the following modifications: \begin{itemize}[leftmargin=*] \item References to $\Psi$ should be replaced by corresponding references to the Hamiltonian. \item The spin wave in equation~\eqref{def.thetaMW} needs to be replaced by a function $\theta$ satisfying $\theta\equiv 0$ on $\Zd\setminus 2\Lambda$, $\theta\equiv \pi$ in $\Lambda$ and all discrete derivatives of order $k+1$ of $\theta$ are uniformly bounded by $C_{k+1}\ell^{-(k+1)}$.
 Such a function may be obtained by choosing a smooth function $\psi:\R^d\to\R$ satisfying that $\psi\equiv 0$ outside the box $B(2)$, $\psi\equiv 1$ on the box $B(1)$ (where $B(r):=\{x\in\R^d\colon \|x\|_\infty\le r\}$) and then setting $\theta(v):=\pi\psi(v / \ell)$ for $v\in\Zd$. \item Instead of the expression~\eqref{eq:155924} one notes that a discrete Taylor expansion may be performed to write $\theta_w = \theta_v + P_{k,v}(w-v)+\varepsilon_{k,v,w}$ where $P_{k,v}$ is a polynomial of degree at most $k$ and then the higher-order symmetry of the Hamiltonian allows to replace the expression $\theta_w - \theta_v$ on the right-hand side of~\eqref{eq:155924} by $\varepsilon_{k,v,w}$ which is of order at most $C_{k+1}\ell^{-(k+1)}$ by our assumptions on $\theta$. \end{itemize} The reduced surface tension allows to push the Imry--Ma phenomenon to higher dimensions.
-Specifically, spin systems with a finite-range smooth Hamiltonian enjoying a higher-order symmetry of order $k$ will lose their low-temperature ordered phase in all dimensions $d\le 4(k+1)$.
-Moreover, the strategy used in this paper to obtain a quantitative decay rate can be followed verbatim to yield that (at $h=0$)
+Specifically, spin systems with a finite-range smooth Hamiltonian enjoying a higher-order symmetry of order $k$ will lose their low-temperature ordered phase upon introduction of a random field of arbitrarily weak intensity, of the form in our theorems, in all dimensions $d\le 4(k+1)$.
+Moreover, the strategy used in this paper to obtain a quantitative decay rate can be followed to yield that (at $h=0$)

 in dimensions $d<4(k+1)$.
 It is further possible that the strategy used in the proof of Theorem~\ref{thm.thm2} can be adapted to yield a bound in dimension $d=4(k+1)$.